DIRECTOR OF GLUE LAB

 hkgibbs@wisc.edu

-Before joining UW–Madison, Gibbs was a David H. Smith Conservation Research Fellow in the Program on Food Security and Environment at Stanford University.
-She earned her Ph.D. from UW–Madison’s Center for Sustainability and the Global Environment (SAGE) with support from a U.S. Department of Energy Global Change Environmental Fellowship.
-Earlier in her career, she worked at Oak Ridge National Laboratory, where she led remote sensing and GIS research on global carbon and water cycle projects.
+Before joining UW–Madison, Gibbs was a David H. Smith Conservation Research Fellow in Stanford University's Program on Food Security and Environment.
+She earned her Ph.D. from UW–Madison's Center for Sustainability and the Global Environment (SAGE), supported by a U.S. Department of Energy Global Change Environmental Fellowship.
+Earlier in her career, she led remote sensing and GIS research on global carbon and water cycle projects at Oak Ridge National Laboratory.
 She holds a B.S. with Distinction in Natural Resources and an M.S. in Environmental Science from The Ohio State University.